serrarenato/SpringEvents/README.md

 Prerequisites
 In order to build and run the example application you need:

-Java 7
+Java 8
 Maven 3.x

 ### Getting Started
 1. Clone the repository

-1. Run `mvn clean install`
+2. Run `mvn clean install`

-1. Start the order service on port 8080 by running
+3. Start the order service on port 8080 by running:
+`java -jar target/events.jar`

+### Authors
+Renato Serra - Initial work - Event